Life As a Slaughterer and Meat Packer

 - Sever jugular veins to drain blood and facilitate slaughtering.

-Slaughterers and Meat Packers state the following job skills are important in their day-to-day work.
+When polled, Slaughterers and Meat Packers say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.